Atuhaire Ambala

-Atuhaire Ogola Ambala (born 26 April 2001) is a Ugandan swimmer.
-He represented Uganda at the 2019 World Aquatics Championships in Gwangju, South Korea.
+Atuhaire Ogola Ambala (born 26 April 2001)is a Ugandan competitive swimmer.
+He has represented Uganda at multiple major international competitions, such as the 2019 World Aquatics Championships in Gwangju, South Korea.
 He competed in the men's 50 metre freestyle and men's 100 metre freestyle events.
-He also competed in the 4 × 100 metre mixed freestyle relay event.
+He also competed in the 4 × 100 metre mixed freestyle relay.
+He also represented his country at the 2020 Summer Olympics in Tokyo and the 2019 World Aquatics Championships.
+Atuhaire was named Uganda's Best Male Swimmer in 2019 by the Uganda Swimming Federation.